briandenicola/xlr8-e2eaisolutions/docs/01-aiready/ifs-ready-step3-foundations.md

 > **Operations:**
 > - Use Azure Policy and Azure Blueprints for repeatable landing zone deployment.
 > - Set up monitoring and alerting with Log Analytics workspaces.
+>
+> [!IMPORTANT]
+> For AI workloads, set up dedicated Log Analytics workspaces that collect comprehensive telemetry from both infrastructure components and AI services.
+This is crucial for end-to-end monitoring and AI-specific operational insights.

 **Example Landing Zone Architecture Table:**